SEPIA-Framework/sepia-stt-server/README.md

 * WebSocket server (Python Fast-API) that can receive audio streams and send transcribed text at the same time
 * Modular architecture to support multiple ASR engines like Vosk (reference implementation), Coqui, Deepspeech, Scribosermo, ...
 * Standardized API for all engines and support for individual engine features (speaker identification, grammar, confidence score, word timestamps, alternative results, etc.)
-* On-the-fly server and engine configuration via HTTP REST API and WebSocket 'welcome' event
+* On-the-fly server and engine configuration via HTTP REST API and WebSocket 'welcome' event (including custom grammar, if supported by engine and model)
 * User authentication via simple common token or individual tokens for multiple users
 * Docker containers with support for all major platform architectures: x86 64Bit (amd64), ARM 32Bit (armv7l) and ARM 64Bit (aarch64)
 * Fast enough to run even on Raspberry Pi 4 (2GB) in realtime (depending on engine and model configuration)